falcosecurity/falco-website/content/en/docs/_index.md

  - Driver - is a software that adheres to the Falco driver specification and sends a stream of kernel events.
 Currently, Falco supports the following drivers:

     - (Default) Modern eBPF probe (CO-RE paradigm and more)
-    - Legacy eBPF probe built
+    - Legacy eBPF probe built (deprecated)
     - Kernel module

     For more information, see [Falco Event Sources](/docs/concepts/event-sources).